tkylesh/foundations-fetch/README.md

 ### Part 2: UI Implementation & AJAX

-Your Home page should have a drop-down, text input form element with a "Fetch" button, all centered on the page.
-The user should be able to supply an HTTP Method and URL.
+Your Home page should have a text input (for URL), select/dropdown (containing HTTP methods) and a "Fetch" button all centered on the page.
+The user should be able to select an HTTP Method from the dropdown.
 Clicking the "Fetch" button will make an AJAX call to the specified URL.

 Your drop-down element should contain/allow for the user to use the **GET**, **POST**, **OPTIONS** and **HEAD** HTTP methods.

 ### Part 3: Display Responses

-On the completion of the AJAX call, the response **status code**, **URL**, HTTP **method** used for the original request and **response time** and **content size** should be displayed on the page.
+On the completion of the AJAX call, display the:

+- request **URL**,
+- request **HTTP method**
+- **response time** and
+- **content size** of the response

+The student determines how this information looks/styled when it's displayed.